 Also, being able to identify when your beauty concerns are negatively affecting your mental health at its early stages can help intervention to prevent long-term damages.

 To conform to certain standards of beauty or image as dictated by society is not “wrong”.
 The problem comes if, in the process of maintaining that image, you inadvertently put yourself on a path towards self-destruction.
 Seeing a psychologist or your doctor might be the first step you take.
 On a journey back to the right path.

 Psychologists use cognitive exercises to help.
 They can teach mind exercises to silence the inner critic.
 Behavioural exercises, limit setting and graduated exposure to trigger will help.
-There are an increasing number of online self-help tools.
+There is an increasing number of online self-help tools.
 Achieving a positive body image is possible.

 Contact our friendly support team to learn more about seeing a psychologist at Epsychiatry.
 We have both male and female clinicians.
 You can contact us via email or webchat.
 We understand that body image is a sensitive issue.